JuliaAI/LearnAPI.jl/docs/src/index.md

 ## Sample workflow

 Suppose `forest` is some object encapsulating the hyperparameters of the [random forest algorithm](https://en.wikipedia.org/wiki/Random_forest) (the number of trees, etc.).
-Then, a LearnAPI.jl interface can be implemented, for objects with the type of `forest`, to enable the following basic workflow:
+Then, a LearnAPI.jl interface can be implemented, for objects with the type of `forest`, to enable the basic workflow below.
+In this case data is presented following the "scikit-learn" `X, y` pattern, although LearnAPI.jl supports other patterns as well.

 ```julia
 X = <some training features>